alaincaltieri/create-jekyll-post-alfred-workflow/README.md

 ## How to configure

-1. Download the `.alfredworkflow` file.
+1. Download the `.alfredworkflow` file for your Alfred's version.
 2. Double click it to add it to your workflows.
 Set the correct destinantion path.
 3. Edit the `vpost` step to add your own categories.
 4. Edit the `Open file` step to set a default markdown editor.